on a Ministry Principle:

 Various commands about greed, protection of the vulnerable

-For example, in the ‘false witness’ category are:
+In the ‘false witness’ category are:

 The law against cross-gender dressing (Dt.22:5): Back then,